uarm-artemis-official/Robots_Basic_Frame_TypeC/docs/TOOLING.md

 # Tooling
 This document is intended to provide information about the tools that are used for developing our software for robots.
 Included below is an overview of what tools are used along with their rationale as well as installation instructions for primary development tools and additional tooling that we find helpful.
+The installation instructions were primarily made for Windows 11, however, there aren't any tools that are exclusive to the Windows system so setting up a developemnt environment on a different operating system should be possible.
+There are additional notes given for MacOS for some tools to help with setup.

 ## Tool Overview
 Development is done on VSCode.
 VSCode was chosen because it was a modern IDE with support from STMicroelectronics in developing code for their chips in the form of their extension.
-It may be possible to use other IDEs, especially those specifically made for embedded development like CubeIDE, and Keil.
+It may be possible to use other IDEs, especially those specifically made for embedded development like CubeIDE, or Keil.
 However, instructions for setting up a development environment for those IDEs are not included in this guide you would have to look elsewhere for information regarding that.
 There are several tools used in this project for various reasons, below is a table outlining them.

 | Tool | Use | Description |
 | --- | --- | --- |